trevornei/umt_cs_scrape/data_schema/Data_Schema.md

 - Upper Division CS Electives

 Each table has a row below the sub-table-header that describes a condition(s) for the sub-table to be met/fulfilled.
+The website uses `class="courselistcomment"` to describe the above.

 ![Courses sub-table commen](./tr_td.png "### Courses sub-table comment")

-The website uses `class="courselistcomment"` to describe each comment.

 - Core Courses: "Complete all of the following courses"
 - Science Core: "Complete 1 of the following subcategories of science sequence",